BEST MONEY SITES

 CardRatings.com.
 This site highlights some of the best available credit card offers and advises users on how to best manage their credit, pay off debt and deal with credit crises.
 LowCard$.com, CardHub and IndexCreditCards are good to check, too.

 myFICO.
-This is where you can buy FICOs for Equifax and TransUnion.
-(The third credit bureau, Experian, no longer sells FICO scores to consumers.)
+This is where you can buy FICOs–many, many FICOs.
+Buy your FICO 8 from one of the three credit bureaus here and in addition you’ll get five or six other versions used by mortgage, credit card and auto lenders.
 The site also has a lot of great information about how your scores are figured, what interest rates your scores qualify you for and how to improve your scores.

 Dealing with Debt